kandula-rakesh/cs7810_Group1/deliverables/key-notions.md

   * Source Datasets:

 * Budget
   * Depending on how high or low the user's budget is they will be provided with more or fewer options to travel to.
+Providing options that are available for a particular range of budget makes it possible to plan for a trip despite the constraints
   * Connected Pattern:
   * Source Datasets: